-Child Custody Lawyer Buffalo, NY
+Child Custody Attorney Buffalo, NY

 Child custody is one of the most sensitive parts of family law cases and requires careful consideration and professional insight to resolve peacefully.
 Attorney Gina DePrima of DePrima Law in Buffalo has been in practice for more than 15 years, helping countless families reach resolutions both in and out of the courtroom.